A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Homology Theories for Hypergraphs

-We note that in \cite{robinson2022cosheaf} Robinson proved an analogous result replacing $\Hyp$ with the category of binary relations, $\Rel$.
-It is not difficult to show that there is a functor from $\Hyp$ to $\Rel$.
-Together with Robinson's result this would be an alternate proof of Proposition \ref{prop:closure_functor}.
+We note that in \cite[Theorem 3]{robinson2022cosheaf} Robinson proved a related result replacing $\MHyp$ with the category of binary relations, $\Rel$.
+It is not difficult to show that $\MHyp$ is a subcategory of $\Rel$ (e.g., see \cite{green2025topological}).
+Therefore, Robinson's result is a stronger statement with Proposition \ref{prop:closure_functor} as a corollary.

-Finally, we provide a connection between $\hom{\Delta}{\bullet}$ with the nerve of the hypergraph.
+Finally, we provide a connection between $\hom{\Delta}{\bullet}$ and the homology of the nerve of the hypergraph.